Micha-Git/CarRentalAppV2.0/README.md

 # CarRentalAppV2.0
 CarRentalApp is a microservice-based application which enables to rent a car from a rental company.
 In comnparison to its earlier version, CarRentalAppV2.0 is extended by an application microservice AM-FleetManagement by which the cars to be rented are organized in fleets.

+**Note: For simplicity, all microservices of the application are included in this single repository (under the services folder).
+In a real deployment, each microservice would have its own repository.
+The application is built using Go and Angular, and managed with GitLab.
+You can run the application locally by following the setup instructions provided for each implemented microservice.**

+If you have any questions, feel free to contact "michael.schneider@kit.edu".

 ## ANALYSIS